Last updated: April 22, 2026 — 15:22 SGT

 |---|---|---|

-| Russia | Covert Support for Iran | Providing satellite intelligence via Liana spy satellite system.
-No direct military intervention. |
+| Russia | Covert Support for Iran | Provided satellite intelligence via Liana spy satellite system throughout conflict.
+No direct military intervention.
+Benefits from high oil prices and US military distraction from Ukraine. |

-| UN / IAEA | Mediating | IAEA called for 'restraint' after nuclear strikes.
-UN established Hormuz task force for food/fertilizer security. |
+| UN / IAEA | Mediating | UN raised hopes ceasefire will lead to Hormuz reopening.
+IAEA monitoring nuclear sites.
+UN Hormuz task force for food/fertilizer security remains active. |

 Missile attacks on Riyadh; US forces wounded at Saudi airbase.
 Oil infrastructure at risk.
 Balancing act between US alliance and Iran proximity.